ebrandi/FDD-book/content/chapters/part1/chapter-04.md

     sysctl_ifcount, "I", "Maximum known interface index");
 ```

-This pattern is common in the kernel: the function itself has **internal linkage** (`static`), but it’s exposed through a registration mechanism (sysctl, eventhandler, devfs methods, etc.).
+This pattern is common in the kernel: the function itself has **internal linkage** (`static`), but it's exposed through a registration mechanism (sysctl, eventhandler, devfs methods, etc.).

 ### Why this matters for drivers

 * **Encapsulation with internal linkage:** Use static at file scope to keep helpers and private state inside a single .c file.
-This reduces accidental coupling and eliminates a whole class of “who changed this?” bugs under SMP.
+This reduces accidental coupling and eliminates a whole class of "who changed this?" bugs under SMP.
 * **Safe temporaries with no linkage:** Prefer locals for per-call data so nothing outside the function can modify it.
 This helps ensure correctness and makes concurrency easier to reason about.
 * **Intentional exposure through interfaces:** When you need to share information, expose it through a registration mechanism such as SYSCTL_PROC, an eventhandler, or devfs methods, rather than exporting function names directly.